Cabbage and Lamb Recipe, Corn Free & More

-I was trolling around the internet one day, and saw a cool idea for fried cabbage.
+I was walking around the internet a few weeks ago, and saw a cool idea for fried cabbage.
 I’ve never done anything like that, and of course, didn’t bother to read the recipe.
-I have a tendency to do that, look at pictures and move along.
+I have a tendency to do that (look at pictures and move along).
 So I was on Good Eggs one day, and one of my safe farms was offering Organic Cabbage.
 I totally bought some, remembering the picture I had seen.
 When it arrived, I peeled back all of the outer layers (It’s an unfortunate safety thing that all Corn Free people seem to do), and ate a piece.
 STOP THE PRESSES.
 It was sooooo good.
 I had never had such good raw cabbage before.
-It was sweet, juicy, crunchy, everything you could ever hope for.
+It was sweet, juicy, crunchy, everything I could ever hope for.
+Needless to say, I wanted to use the cabbage in many different meals, and this was one of them.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Corn Free, Paleo, GAPs, AIP
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Low Histamine, Diabetic Friendly, Paleo, GAPs, AIP, SCD

 7.5 ounces Organic Napa Cabbage Leaves, roughly chopped